Brora: Archaeology

 In 2005, members of the Clyne Heritage Society (CHS) monitored structures eroding from the dunes on the Back Beach, south of the harbour.
 This was a pilot project for the Shorewatch programme, which aimed to train community groups to search for new archaeological sites and record information on them to be passed on to local and national archives.
 CHS members found a map, dated 1812, which depicts ‘Old Salt Pans’ marked at the position of the eroding structures.
 They also found records showing that the ‘Old Salt Pans’ were constructed in 1598 but had gone out of use within a few years.

 Transport

 The village is situated where the A9 road and the Far North Line bridge the River Brora.
 The village is served by a railway station.
-Buses operate about every two hours Mondays-Saturdays and infrequently on Sundays from Brora to Golspie, Dornoch, Tain and Inverness in the south and Helmsdale, Dunbeath, Lybster, Wick, Castletown, Thurso and Scrabster in the north.
-These are on routes X98, and X99 and are operated by Stagecoach Highlands.
+Buses operate from Brora by the Stagecoach Highlands X99 service which runs 3 times a day each way during the week, twice a day each way on a Saturday and once a day each way on a Sunday.
+MacLeods Coaches from Rogart also operate the 906 service through Brora heading to Helmsdale one way and Lairg the other way several times a day during the week.